Maryland Square: Civil War

 Although Maryland was a slave state, it remained loyal to the Union during the civil war.
 Many slaveholding planters were sympathetic to the Confederacy, including the Steuart family, who held more than 150 slaves.
 On April 16, 1861 George H. Steuart (1828–1903), then a captain in the U.S. Army, resigned his commission and joined the Confederacy and the Army of Northern Virginia.
 His father, George H. Steuart (1790–1867), also joined the Confederate Army, though he was by then considered too old for active service.

-As a consequence, the U.S. government confiscated Maryland Square.
-On May 25, 1862 the property was taken into the control of the medical director of the U.S. Army.
-The former Steuart mansion was used as the main administration building for the Jarvis Hospital.
+As a result, Maryland Square was seized by the U.S. government.
+On May 25, 1862, the property came under the control of the medical director of the U.S. Army.
+The former Steuart mansion served as the primary administration building for the Jarvis Hospital.
 The grounds were used for temporary, numerous wooden barracks-type buildings constructed for the care of wounded Union soldiers.

 In February 1862, a Massachusetts soldier described the property (by then known as "Camp Andrew", after Massachusetts Governor John Andrew):

 We are nicely quartered on a high hill situated on the west of Baltimore formerly owned by Gen. Stewart [sic] now of the Rebel Army and the property is now confiscated.
 There are about 36 acres in the field and a house and out buildings and it must have been a very nice place before the troops went in there.